-The partners at Alegria & Barovick LLP have developed expertise in the prosecution of civil claims to recover for damages to property owners.
-Our partners have represented owners of high-rise residential buildings, cooperatives and condominiums who have suffered damages costing hundreds and millions of dollars to repair.
-When these repairs aren’t covered by a homeowner’s policy, you will need aggressive litigators to help you obtain fair and reasonable compensation for your damages.
-The partners at Alegria & Barovick LLP have the experience and tenacity to get the job done.
+The attorneys with Alegria & Associates have developed expertise in the prosecution of civil claims to recover for damages to property owners.
+They have represented owners of high-rise residential buildings, cooperatives and condominiums who have suffered damages costing thousands and sometimes millions of dollars to repair.
+When these repairs aren’t covered by a homeowner’s policy, you will need aggressive litigators to help you get fair and reasonable compensation for your damages.
+The attorneys with Alegria & Associates has the experience and skill to get the job done.

 It should come as no surprise that the parties at fault for structural or other significant property damages will deny responsibility for long as possible.
-Moreover, our experience has shown that the person, company or governmental agency at fault would rather invest significant resources to defend these claims in order to avoid being held responsible.
-Consequently, at Alegria & Barovick, we accept only a limited number of clients seeking recovery for structural or significant property damages.
-This careful vetting of these claims ensures that we are able to commit the maximum effort to recover on behalf of our clients.
+Moreover, our experience has shown that the person, company or governmental agency at fault would rather invest significant money to defend these claims in order to avoid being held responsible.
+Therefore, Alegria & Associates accepts only a limited number of clients seeking recovery for structural or significant property damages.
+This careful selection of these claims ensures that we are able to commit the maximum effort to recover on behalf of our clients.
 Contact us to discuss whether we can help you recover fair and reasonable compensation for structural or other significant damage to your residential or commercial building.

 When someone suffers an injury due to the negligence of a person, governmental agency or a corporation, the injured person may well be entitled to monetary compensation.
-In essence, negligence is a failure to use appropriate care under all the circumstances.
-In order to make out a negligence case, the injured person must also be able to prove that the negligent person knew or should have known about the negligent condition, but failed to fix it.
+In general, negligence is a failure to use appropriate care under all the circumstances.
+In order to make out a negligence case, the injured person must also be able to prove that the negligent person knew or should have known about the negligent condition and failed to fix it or prevent the condition.

 When the carelessness and negligence of an individual or a corporation cause serious physical injuries to a person, the injuries may permanently impair and alter the person’s quality of life.
 This negligence may arise from a defective product or drug that a manufacturer offers to consumers.
 This negligence may arise from a property owner who fails to maintain his property in a reasonably safe condition.
 This negligence may arise from negligent operation of a motor vehicle or heavy machinery.
 Serious physical and emotional injuries may even arise from official misconduct, false arrest or false imprisonment.

-At Alegria & Barovick LLP, we prosecute civil cases on behalf of plaintiffs for claims arising from wrongful death, serious physical injury cases, false arrest and false imprisonment, and negligent supervision.
+The attorneys at Alegria & Associates, PLLC, prosecute civil cases on behalf of plaintiffs for claims arising from wrongful death, serious physical injury cases, false arrest and false imprisonment, and negligent supervision.
 Our experience has shown that the parties at fault are prepared to invest significant sums of money and time to defend these claims to avoid being held accountable.
 However, we have the experience, the skills and the resources necessary to secure fair and reasonable compensation from those at fault for serious physical or emotional injuries.
 Whenever the party at fault refuses to offer a reasonable settlement, we are well prepared to take your case to a jury to get fair and reasonable compensation for you.
 We have won jury verdicts and have settled cases resulting in awards and payments of tens of millions of dollars.

-Choosing a law firm to handle your case may be one of the most important decisions that an injured person ever makes.
+Choosing a law firm to handle your case from start to trial may be one of the most important decisions to make.
 You need to be certain that your lawyers are well qualified to represent you through every stage of the case.
-You need lawyers who know how to investigate a claim, and present it to the insurance companies, where it may be resolved during the claim phase.
+You need lawyers who know how to investigate a claim and present it to the person at fault or their insurance company where it may be resolved during the claim phase.